 Will You Have Enough In Retirement?

-The biggest surprise I discovered during my six years of early retirement was how much less I really needed to maintain my lifestyle.
+The biggest surprise I discovered during my eight years of early retirement was how much less I really needed to maintain my lifestyle.
 A lot of people forget that once you are retired, you no longer need to save for retirement.
 There are plenty of free activities, early bird specials, and senior discounts to help you save.
 You’ll also never have to travel during peak season again.

 When making retirement assumptions, it’s best to be conservative in order to end up with too much, rather than too little.
 Once you’ve chosen some realistic variables in the Retirement Planner, click “Save My Plan.”
 Revisit your figures once a year or whenever there’s some big money event at the very least.
 Make the adjustments accordingly and enjoy the journey!